Visiting the Ruins of Pompeii

 Top 10 Area + number on the official map in parenthesis

-If you have decided to dedicate a full day to Pompeii ruins, the best option for lunch is packing a picnic to eat inside the park.
-On the park map available at the entrance, you will find a number of picnic areas marked around the ruins.
-Large bags are not allowed inside, so you will have to pack your food and beverages in small bags or backpacks.
+If you've decided to dedicate a full day to Pompeii, the best option for lunch is packing a picnic to eat inside the park.
+You'll find a number of picnic areas marked on the park map available that's available at the entrance.
+Large bags are not allowed inside, so you'll have to pack your food and beverages in small bags or backpacks.
 Purchase your supplies in Naples or Sorrento, as the snack bars inside the park are expensive.

 For a sit-down meal: